Is the volume set correctly?

 How do I adjust the listening volume?

-Even among experts, this question is often discussed and very controversial.
-Even if a sound pressure level of 85 dB is often recommended, we see the whole thing a little differently.
+Even among experts, this question is frequently discussed and highly controversial.
+Although a sound pressure level of 85 dB is often recommended, we see things a little differently.
 For our Mixing and / or mastering we set our levels using 3 measuring methods.

 As follows: